 PortfolioAnalyst enables you to create reports that evaluate the performance of your portfolio based on a set of measurement criteria.
 You may optionally compare their data to selected industry benchmarks.

-Once logged into the portal, click on the Reports tab from the PortfolioAnalyst page.
+Once logged into Client Portal, click on the Reports tab from the PortfolioAnalyst page.

 The upper part of the screen lists default reports available.
 While the lower portion of the screen contains an area from which users may create custom reports.
 To the right of the screen users may configure how the report will be delivered, and below, users may create benchmarks of their own to measure portfolio performance against.

 Whether choosing default or custom reports, you have the choice of viewing snapshot or detailed reports.
 If you choose detailed reports, these are available in both PDF or CSV format.

 Let’s look at creating a Default Statement.
 You can see that there are six default time periods to choose from.
 Choose the time period to run the report for.

 Hover above the report types to the right.

 I will select a Snapshot PDF.
 Next, you will face a decision to be made on whether to generate a single report by consolidating data across all accounts, or whether to create a unique report for each account that you selected.

 The report PDF will download and can be opened.

 Here’s what it looks like.
 Note the type of report and the timeframe in the header section.
 Default reports always use performance measure Time weighted returns, whereas custom reports have a choice between Time weighted or Money weighted returns.